44100hertz/old-dead-tracker-thing/README.md

 # funtracker
-A non-traditional music tracker.
 The "un-tracker".
+A music tracker.
+Linux-oriented, Windows/OSX maybe later.

 ### What it is
 Funtracker is a way for me to learn SDL and C, and to make a hopefully cool 8-bit tracker.
-It is designed to be both efficient and flexible, by reducing redundancy, and by allowing parameters to be changed on-the-fly.
+It is designed to be used on larger, multiple-track projects, to increase flexibility and reduce filesize.

-The biggest things:
+The biggest ideas:
- - There are no instruments, just channel-persistent parameters to be saved and loaded
+ - No instruments, just channel-persistent parameters
- - Samples are stored as a separate file and can be used in multiple tracks
+ - All samples, or "Waves" are stored in a .pcmlib and can be shared across multiple tracks
- - Channels act as pairs, allowing for basic sound synthesis using samples, and easy stereo management
+ - Channels act as pairs, allowing for cool stuff using multiple samples, and easier stereo
- - Limited by design to reduce overhead and to force creativity

 ### What it is not
-Funtracker is not designed to emulate older trackers, and will not support .mod or .xm.
+ - Funtracker does not emulate other trackers, and will not support .mod or .xm, except maybe imported.
-Funtracker does not use precise math or expensive operations.
+ - Funtracker does not use precise math or expensive operations.
 I aim to keep things integer and LUT-based.

-### current goals
+### goals
- 1. Sample reading, playback, and manipulation
+ 1. Reading of waves, writing of pcmlib, with .au, .wav, maybe .aiff support.
+Graphical pcmlib builder?
- 2. Development of sample and track formats
+ 2. Development of module format
- 3. Reading and writing basic tracks
- 4. An SDL UI and live playback
- 5. ...